gigili/Cloudflare-dns-update/README.md

 ***Requirements:***
 - Basic knowledge of shell scripting
-- You domain nameservers pointing to Cloudflare
+- Your domain nameservers pointing to Cloudflare
 - [sSMTP ](https://www.linux.com/news/ssmtp-simple-alternative-sendmail) - used to send an email if the update fails

 ***NOTE:***